We have been lucky with the weather situation since Day 1.

 I was walking on roadside grassy parts to get softer grounds under my feet rather than on the hard and heated concrete paved road that would be more likely to cause blisters.
 Compared to a cooler weather day like yesterday, my foot pains seemed to come back much quicker on this road condition.

-After about 3km on the south side riverbank road, we reached the very busy Abukumabashi bridge 阿武隈橋.
+After about 3km on the south side of the riverbank road, we reached the very busy Abukumabashi Bridge 阿武隈橋.

 The busy main road on the bridge stretched into the city’s center.
 Far away, we saw a lot of big roadside signs of well-known national chain restaurants and shops on both sides of the road, which was alluring.